dotnet/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 ---
 # Reliable Messaging Protocol version 1.1

 This topic covers Windows Communication Foundation (WCF) implementation details for the WS-ReliableMessaging February 2007 (version 1.1) protocol necessary for interoperation using the HTTP transport.
 WCF follows the WS-ReliableMessaging specification with the constraints and clarifications explained in this topic.
-Note that the WS-ReliableMessaging version 1.1 protocol is implemented starting with the [!INCLUDE[netfx35_long](../../../../includes/netfx35-long-md.md)].
+Note that the WS-ReliableMessaging version 1.1 protocol is implemented starting with .NET Framework 3.5.

 The WS-ReliableMessaging February 2007 protocol is implemented in WCF by the <xref:System.ServiceModel.Channels.ReliableSessionBindingElement>.